ccloud24/trends2alpha/README.md

 - Combines keyword interest with daily stock price data
 - Trains a Random Forest classifier to predict next-day returns
 - Compares a Buy & Hold strategy with a keyword-driven strategy
-- Saves the results as strategy performance plots in the `plots/` folder
+- Saves the results as strategy performance charts in the `plots/` folder

 ---